chrisguest75/turn/README.md

 [RELEASE_NOTES.md](./RELEASE_NOTES.md)

 ## TODO:
+* Allow --type to be comma delimited to allow RELEASE and SLACK or combinations.
 * Improve how rollbacks are described.
 * verify it works with semver
 * test tags to ranges.